 This measure reflects the total cost for the treatment of drinking water.
 Costs include operation and maintenance of treatment plants as well as quality assurance and laboratory testing to ensure compliance with regulations, and amortization which can vary from year to year depending on the type of infrastructure, capital fund expenditures, etc. Municipalities providing service over a broad geographic area generally have higher operating costs due to the number and type of water treatment facilities and wells operated.
 The distance between the individual systems has an impact on the daily operating costs for the treatment of drinking water.
+NOTE: In 2022, many municipalities experienced higher total costs due to inflationary increases and higher operating costs.
 Refer to Figure WATR210 for description of Integrated and Two-Tier systems.

 Waterloo: The Region's treatment and transmission infrastructure are fully integrated and cost components cannot be separated.
 See WATR315.
 Sudbury: In 2021, there was an increase in cost for the treatment of drinking water while the amount treated stayed relatively the same as in 2020.